stacynwigwe/product-experiments/class-sql-framework/README.md

 # CLASS SQL Framework

 ## Overview
-A 5-step, plain-English method I use to turn messy questions into clean, defensible SQL—and clear, decision-ready outputs.
+A 5-step, plain-English method I use to turn messy questions into clean, defensible SQL and clear, decision-ready outputs.

 ---

 ## Purpose
-Make analytics work fast, accurate, and explainable by guiding stakeholders (and myself) through a consistent sequence from question → data → filters → math → output.
+Make analytics work fast, accurate, and explainable by guiding stakeholders (and myself) through a consistent sequence from **_question → data → filters → math → output._**

 ---